Choosing a French Language School in Lyon, France

 What do you need to bring to school?
 I found a small dictionary and a book of verb conjugations essential.
 For verb conjugations, French teachers often recommend Bescherelle La Conjugaison Pour Tous (available in France),

-but I found Barron’s (approximately 300) French Verbs, written in English, easier to use.
-Computers are less of an issue; many schools have a room with them for students to use for internet access.
-They may charge a small fee (Lyon Bleu
+but I found Barron’s French Verbs, written in English, easier to use.
+Computers are not an issue; many schools have a room with them for students to use for internet access, and some even take place with computers on every desk.

 So, with a bit of a head start under your belt, launch your French adventure in the language of love.
 Bonne chance!